OCP-on-NERC/docs/architecture/observability/access-control-to-metrics/README.md

 ## The technology

 - [Red Hat Advanced Cluster Management Observability](https://www.redhat.com/en/technologies/management/advanced-cluster-management) provides a centralized hub for metrics, alerting, and monitoring of platforms for a multi-cluster environment.
-In addition, the observability component also focuses on displaying cluster health metrics, which describes the control plane health, cluster optimization and resource utilization.
+In addition, the observability component also focuses on displaying cluster health metrics, which describes the control plane health, cluster optimization, and resource utilization.
 The service gets deployed automatically to each cluster when Observability is enabled in RHACM.
 - [Red Hat Build of Keycloak Operator](https://access.redhat.com/products/red-hat-build-of-keycloak/) is a cloud-native Identity Access Management solution based on the popular open source Keycloak project.
-We configure a realm called `NERC`, and a main client called `nerc` where permissions to all clients are granted.
+We configure a realm called `NERC` and a main client called `nerc` where permissions to all clients are granted.
 We create a new client for each approved research team requiring access to metrics with the Red Hat Build of Keycloak Operator.
 - [Keycloak Permissions Operator](https://github.com/nerc-images/keycloak-permissions-operator) is an OpenShift Operator for managing Keycloak resources, scopes, policies, and permissions for fine-grained resource permissions.
 This operator is built by the NERC software engineers.
 It's available as an OpenShift Operator, and a [Kubernetes Community Operator](https://operatorhub.io/operator/keycloak-permissions-operator).
 - [Prometheus Keycloak Proxy](https://github.com/nerc-images/prom-keycloak-proxy) is a proxy for observatorium and prometheus on OpenShift, secured by Keycloak Fine-Grained Resource Permissions.
 This application is built by the NERC software engineers.

 ## NERC OpenShift clusters involved